Permafrost/Tundra/README.md

     * `$directory` is the equivalent canonical file: [URI] representing the directory.

+* #### tundra.directory:purge

+  Deletes all files older than the given duration, based on the last modified datetime, from the given directory, and optionally from all sub-directories.

+  * Inputs:
+    * `$directory` is the directory from which files will be deleted, specified as either a relative or absolute file path or file: [URI].
+    * `$duration` is the duration of time representing the age of files to be deleted.
+For example, a duration of P1D will delete all files that were last modified 24 hours ago or earlier.
+    * `$duration.pattern` is an optional pattern describing the type of duration specified by the `$duration` string.
+Defaults to an [ISO8601]/XML string.
+    * `$recurse?` is an optional boolean flag indicating if files in sub- directories should also deleted.
+Defaults to false.

+  * Outputs:
+    * `$count` is the number of files deleted by this service that were older than the given `$duration`.

 * #### tundra.directory:reflect

   Returns useful details about the given directory.